Effects of Hurricane Irma in Florida: Monroe County

-In the Florida Keys of Monroe County, the hurricane caused major damage to homes, buildings, trailer parks, boats, roads, the electricity supply, mobile phone coverage, internet access, sanitation, the water supply, and the fuel supply.
-Initially, it was estimated that about 25% of homes were destroyed and 65% of others suffered extensive damage.
+In the Florida Keys, the hurricane caused major damage to homes, buildings, trailer parks, boats, roads, the electricity supply, mobile phone coverage, internet access, sanitation, the water supply, and the fuel supply.
 An assessment completed in late November indicated that 27,649 homes experienced some degree of damage, including 1,179 homes being destroyed, 2,977 homes receiving major damage, and 5,361 suffering minor damage.
-The storm left 89 out of 108 (82%) of Monroe County's cell phone towers out of commission.
+The storm left 89 out of 108 of Monroe County's cell phone towers out of commission.
 More than 1,300 boats in the county were damaged or destroyed.
 From Islamorada southward, portions of the Overseas Highway was covered in trees, sea grass, small boats, parts of broken homes and buildings, and other debris.
 Fourteen deaths occurred in the Florida Keys.

 At Dry Tortugas National Park, a 60 ft portion of the moat wall at Fort Jefferson collapsed.
 In Key West, several large trees were downed, a few of which fell on the former residence of author Shel Silverstein, severely damaging the house.
 Large waves partially defaced the iconic Southernmost point buoy.
 Moreover, storm surge inundated low-lying parts of the city with up to 3 ft of water, while heavily tourist-trafficked areas such as Caroline Street were also flooded.
 Throughout the city, 282 homes received minor damage, 39 suffered major damage, and 23 were destroyed.
 Three fatalities were reported in Key West.
 One home suffered minor damage on Key Haven.
 On Stock Island, 22 homes received minor damaged, 15 were inflicted with substantial damage, and 17 others were completely destroyed.
 Nearby, a person drowned aboard a partially capsized boat.
 A total of 31 homes suffered slight damages on Rockland Key, while 5 others were demolished.